Pigninja2003/Test-Repository/pages/Nicollege.md

 ## See also

 -   Nicollege/Auguniversity

 -   Culture of Provo

 -   Box fan

 -   College traditions in the United States

 -   Provo Golden Eagles

 ## References

 -   _Nicollege Daily Chronicle_.
 "Residence Halls Face Fan Shortage."
 September 3, 2011.

 -   Nicollege/Auguniversity Office of Residential Comfort. _A History of Campus Ventilation, 1957–2017_.
 Nicollege University Press, 2018.

+-   Wilkins, Robert.
+"The Wall of Wind: How a Box Fan Became a Campus Icon." _Provo Monthly_, August 2019.

+-   Nicollege/Auguniversity Board of Trustees. _Minutes of the October 2021 General Meeting_.
+2021.

+-   _Nicollege Daily Chronicle_.
+"Residence Halls Face Fan Shortage."
+September 3, 2011.
+-   Nicollege/Auguniversity Office of Residential Comfort. _A History of Campus Ventilation, 1957–2017_.
+Nicollege University Press, 2018.